ThinkDataEd/curriculum/docs/unit4/lesson1.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
     Exploring different datasets can give us insight about the same processes.
-Information from an official dataset compared with a participatory sensing dataset can yield more information than one dataset alone.
+Data from our Participatory Sensing campaigns rely on human sensors and limit the ability to generalize to the greater population.

 ###**Lesson:**
 1. Inform students that they will investigate a problem that faces many cities around the world today: trash.